hq6/git-replace-branch/README.md

 The tool is entirely encapsulated in the file `git-replace-branch`, and the purpose of this repository to merely to demonstrate its use.

+Here is an example usage, using this repository.
+It assumes that there already exists a local branch which tracks the correct remote branch.

+    ./CreateContent.sh
+    ./git-replace-branch Website gh-pages "Updating our website"
+    git push origin gh-pages